 From these considerations, we see that the following statement is true: one has $0\not\leadsto\infty$ if and only if there exists a path in $\hat\Z^2$, starting in some point $(k+\frac{1}{2},-\frac{1}{2})$ $(k\geq 0)$, ending in some point $(-\frac{1}{2},m+\frac{1}{2})$ $(m\geq 0)$, and passing to the northeast of the origin, such that all arrows of $\ga$ in the north and west directions (solid red arrows in the figure) are not crossed by an open arrow.
 Let $M_n$ be the number of paths of length $n$ with these properties.
 Since there are $n-1$ dual sites from where such a path of length $n$ can start, and since in each step, there are three directions where it can go, there are less than $n3^n$ paths of length $n$ with these properties.
 Since each path must make at least half of its steps in the north and west directions, the expected number of these paths satisfies

 and therefore

 This does not quite prove what we want yet, since we need the right-hand side of this equation to be less than one.
 To fix this, we use a trick.
-(This part of the argument comes from \cite{Dur88}.)
-Set $D_m:=\{0,\ldots,m\}^2$.
+(This part of the argument comes from \cite[Section~5a]{Dur88}.)
+Set $D_m:=\{0,\ldots,m\}^2$ and let us say that a set $i$ is ``wet'' if $j\leadsto i$ for some $j\in D_m$.
+If $D_m\not\leadsto\infty$, then the set of wet sites must be finite, and, just as before, there must be a dual path surrounding this set of wet sites.
 Then, by the same arguments as before